Kisangani: Government

 During independence of the Democratic Republic of the Congo, the city was the political central base of the Mouvement National Congolais (MNC).
-Patrice Lumumbas' strong ties with the city had been forged during his days as one of 350 clerks at the central post office.
+Patrice Lumumba's strong ties with the city had been forged during his days as one of 350 clerks at the central post office.
 Kisangani is now home to influential political youth groups such as Bana Etats-Unis and Vendome.

 Since its devolution in 2006, Kisangani has been the Capital of Tshopo with a "strong" mayor-council form of government.
-Decentralisation of central government power was enabled to give provincial governments more control of matters that directly affect them.
+Decentralization of central government power was enabled to give provincial governments more control of matters that directly affect them.
 The government of Kisangani is more centralized than that of most other DRC cities.
 As a constitutional democracy, Kisangani is governed by a wide range of institutions: the judiciary, the police, the civil service and the institutions of local government.
 In Kisangani, the central government is responsible for public education, correctional institutions, libraries, public safety, recreational facilities, sanitation, water supply and welfare services.

 The People's Party for Reconstruction and Democracy (PPRD) holds the majority of public offices.
 As of November 2006, most of registered voters in the city are PPRD.
 Kisangani is the capital of the Tshopo Province.
 Kisangani was given the official nickname "City of Hope" by its government.
 Kisangani, a city home to some 1,200,000 civilians, is administratively divided into six urban communes: Makiso, Tshopo, Mangobo, Kabondo, Kisangani, and Lubunga and the communities of Lubuya and Bera are also parts of Kisangani City.
 Each commune is home to dozens of smaller neighborhoods (known in French as quartiers).

 The head of the city government in Kisangani is the mayor, who is first among equals in the city council.
 The mayor in the period of 2008–2009 was Guy Shilton Baendo.
 The city council is a democratically elected institution and is the final decision-making authority in the city, although much power is centralized in the executive committee.
 The council has jurisdiction over many matters, including public security, agreements with other governments, subsidy programs, the environment, urban planning, and a three-year capital expenditure program.
 The city council is also required to supervise, standardize or approve certain decisions made by the commune councils.

 Reporting directly to the City Council, the executive committee exercises decision-making powers similar to that of the cabinet in a parliamentary system and is responsible for preparing various documents including budgets and by-laws, submitted to the City Council for approval.
 The decision-making powers of the executive committee cover, in particular, the awarding of contracts or grants, the management of human and financial resources, supplies and buildings.
 It may also be assigned further powers by the City Council.